DeadlyCrush/DeadlyTrade/README.md

 * [Cli] - Interop, Core API
 * [C++] - Core

+## (Important) Work in progress - Added 2020.06.20 01:42 Local time in Korea
+Hello, this is DeadlyCrush.

+I＇m work in progress DeadlyTrade Overhaul version for 3.11 Harvest league and for support Vulkan with new features.

+Unfortunately I found some critical bugs.
+I spent most my personal time after work for this update but critical bugs came to me at this important moment.

+So my plan have 3 case. one is release after cleaning bugs. second one is release current version (directx) for 3.11 and release new version later. last one is release minimal version that many functions disabled.

+Worst scenario is DeadlyTrade temporarily close (1~2days) I can＇t imagine.
+Fortunately it＇s Friday, So I will try hard to fix the my ugly code.

+Anyway there is a good news I made a leveling helper which is improved from DeadlyTrade＇s Act helper.

+I will let you know all those status and progression and release scenario soon. thanks all of you.
+Stay healthy and gl.hf.
+See you soon

 ## Work in progress - For 3.11 Season.
 (Temporary Added.
 2020.06.06)
 I'm prepare update focus to next league including support Vulkan & price check.
 I will announce details soon.
 Thanks 😊.